Overview

 ameba_list_append_ifnot(<condition> <list_name> [<value> ...] [p_ELSE <else value> ...])

-• condition: Variable name representing the condition
+: Variable name representing the conditionlist_name

 Attention

-If the variable represented by condition is undefined or defined with a bool value of FALSE, it will be considered as false.
+is undefined or defined with a bool value of FALSE

 ameba_list_append_ifdef